-Stitzel agrees, “The way you get people engaged and make sure that you’re doing the right thing within the company is by recognizing the achievements of the people in the company.”
+Stitzel agrees, “The way you get people engaged and make sure that you’re doing the right thing within the company is by recognising the achievements of the people in the company.”

 Loyalty to the company is a commitment the leaders at Newport News Shipbuilding reward.
 Shipbuilders’ career achievements are celebrated, starting at the five-year award level and every five years thereafter.
-These celebrations include personalized manager presentations and special luncheons.
-But it’s at the 40-year mark that the company takes it to a whole new level.
+These celebrations include personalised manager presentations and special luncheons, but it’s at the 40-year mark that the company takes it to a whole new level.

 Every April for the past 23 years, a gala event celebrates members of an elite club made up of men and women who have dedicated their careers to the shipyard.
-Honoring the commitment of 40 years of continuous service, these shipbuilders receive the special designation of “Master Shipbuilder.”
-Of the 720 Master Shipbuilders recognized this year, 35 have worked for 50 years or more, and an astounding 301 were new inductees.
+Honouring the commitment of 40 years of continuous service, these shipbuilders receive the special designation of “Master Shipbuilder.”
+Of the 720 Master Shipbuilders recognised this year, 35 have worked for 50 years or more and an astounding 301 were new inductees.

 “We celebrate the fact that these are master craftsmen, master shipbuilders,” explains Harris.
 “That each one has given 40 consecutive un-broken years of their lives to doing something for this company.”

-In fact, the blazer signifying Master Shipbuilder status is so revered and honored, that several Master Shipbuilders have requested to be buried with them.
+In fact, the blazer signifying Master Shipbuilder status is so revered and honoured, that several Master Shipbuilders have requested to be buried with them.

 “They’re all things that I can touch and see,” says Master Shipbuilder, Pipefitter Specialist Slater B. Matthews, Jr. “It says ‘we are part of the greatest shipyard in the world’.”